JPHUNTER/dosbox-macbuild/README.md

 # dosbox-macbuild
-Script to build the DOSBox App from SVN latest including build dependencies.
+Script to build the ReelMagic fork DOSBox App for Mac OSX using SVN and Git including build dependencies.

 Description
 -----------